dfinity/motoko/doc/md/reference/style.md

     Rationale: Only records can be sent as message parameters or results and can be stored in stable variables.
 Objects with methods are also more expensive to create and represent in memory.

--   Use full objects only as a means for encapsulating state or behaviour.
+-   Use full objects only as a means for encapsulating state or behavior.

 ### Classes

 -   Use `class` to create multiple objects of the same shape.

--   Name classes after their conceptual *functionality*, not their *implementation*, except when having to distinguish multiple different implementations of the same concept (for example, `OrderedMap` vs `HashMap`).
+-   Name classes after their conceptual functionality, not their implementation, except when having to distinguish multiple different implementations of the same concept.
+For example, `OrderedMap` vs `HashMap`).

 -   Classes are both type definitions and factory functions for objects.